dingxiao8715/DectICO/README.md

 The output file is a feature matrix with the selected features.

 Second, users can classify the testing samples with the refined feature matrix and the best performed classifier’s model file.
-Note that, the classification process in DectICO uses the Libsvm software.
-Therefore the format of input needs to be appropriate.
-Here, we provide a perl script to perform this process.
-Open the cmd in windows and import:

 >perl format_transform_SVM_singlefile_title.pl <testing file>  <parameter>  >  <output>